PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 Internet-TAXSIM generates rates of 35.77, 35,52, and 35.88 percent.
 The reasons for these three modest differences have not been determined.

+The validation tests also include four simple income tax policy reforms that are simulated with the c13 and c14 samples.
+The 100,000 Tax-Calculator and Internet-TAXSIM income tax liabilities in each of these eight tests differ by no more than one-cent.